 Dung Nguyen, Xu Yang, Charles White, Jose Benavides

-Abstract

-Problem Introduction:
+Project Introduction:

 Rotary rig is an equipment commonly used for drilling purpose in most wells.
 Accordingly, how many rotary rigs in operation can reflect how much oil a company is getting, which in turn affects the crude oil price.
 The information on this relationship, if obtained, can be combined with the cost and revenue analysis from the company’s sales department to provide an insight on how to increase its profits.